Embedded desingularization for arithmetic surfaces -- toward a parallel implementation

 To systematically determine the primes relevant for the locus of maximal order, we now try to mimic the previous algorithm which had been formulated in the case of a field of characteristic zero.
 Over ${\mathbb Z}$, we cannot expect to obtain the correct locus from this construction -- not even using Hasse-Schmidt derivatives -- as we are still missing the `derivative' with respect to the prime.
-On the other hand, the algorithm for computing $ \MaxOrd(X) $ is blind to vertical components of it (cf.~Definition \ref{Def:horizon_vertical}) as long as there are still horizontal components of this locus.
-The latter behaviour is not a flaw, but in tune with the fact that we have given horizontal components precedence over vertical ones in the description of the resolution algorithms in the previous section.
+On the other hand, the algorithm for computing $ \MaxOrd(X) $ is blind to vertical components of it (cf.~Definition \ref{Def:horizon_vertical}) {if} there are horizontal components.
+The latter behavior is not a flaw, but in tune with the fact that we have given horizontal components precedence over vertical ones in the description of the resolution algorithms in the previous section.

-In an ad-hoc notation, we shall call the primes arising from the algorithm {\it interesting} as the bad primes will eventually appear among those in the course of the resolution, but not all of them arising primes need to be bad.
-In \underline{Algorithm \ref{Interesting}: InterestingPrimes (p.\pageref{Interesting})}, we present an algorithm that detects the set of of interesting primes.
+In an ad-hoc notation, we shall call the primes arising from the algorithm {\it interesting} as the bad primes will eventually appear among those in the course of the resolution, but not all of the arising primes need to be bad.